Poetry: Jennifer Atkinson, Sally Keith, Eric Pankey, Peter Streckfus

 Nonfiction: Timothy Denevi, Kyoko Mori

 The program offers partial funding.
-The program fully funds 70 percent of its students with teaching assistantships that feature two pedagogical courses plus experience in composition, literature and creative writing instruction.
+The program fully funds 70 percent of its students with teaching assistantships that feature two pedagogical courses plus experience in composition, literature, and creative writing instruction.
 The program also offers limited professional assistantships that support the development of students’ literary citizenship and publishing practice.
 Most positions offer stipends, full tuition waiver, and paid student health insurance.
 Additional funds may be available for conducting research abroad or attending writers’ conferences and retreats.

-The program also houses the Alan Cheuse International Writers Center, named after the late writer Alan Cheuse, a longtime faculty member.
+The program also houses the Cheuse Center for International Writers, named after the late Alan Cheuse, a longtime faculty member and acclaimed writer.
 The center sends MFA students abroad to research and study, and also brings international writers to the campus to study and collaborate with students.